DMM TOC > 500 Additional Mailing Services|

 c.
 Merchandise insurance coverage is provided against loss, damage, or missing contents and limited to a maximum liability of $100.00.
 Additional insurance under 4.1.1 may be purchased up to a maximum coverage of $5,000.00.
 Nonnegotiable documents are insured against loss, damage, or missing contents, up to $100.00 per piece, subject to the maximum limit per occurrence as defined in 609.

 d.
 Customers may file a claim online for insured Priority Mail Express at www.usps.com/domestic-claims.
 Additional terms of indemnity claims are in 609.

-[3-3-14] Additional insurance, up to a maximum coverage of $5,000.00, may be purchased for merchandise valued at more than $100.00 sent by Priority Mail Express.
+[5-31-15] Additional insurance, up to a maximum coverage of $5,000.00, may be purchased for merchandise valued at more than $100.00 sent by Priority Mail Express.
+The additional insurance fee is in addition to postage and other fees.
+See Notice 123—Price List.
 The insurance fee is entered in the block marked “Insurance” on the mailing label.
-If the label does not contain this block, the mailer uses the “COD” block by crossing out “COD,” writing “INS” to the right, and entering the fee for the coverage.
+If the label does not containthis block, the mailer uses the “COD” block by crossing out “COD,” writing “INS” to the right, and entering the fee for the coverage.
 Coverage is limited to the actual value of the contents, regardless of the fee paid, or the highest insurance value increment for which the fee is fully paid, whichever is lower.
 When “signature required” service is not requested or when “waiver of signature” is requested, additional insurance is not available.

 a.
 Insurance coverage is provided against loss, damage, or missing contents and is limited to a maximum liability of $100.00 when the Priority Mail pieces bear an Intelligent Mail package barcode (IMpb) and if the mailer pays Commercial Plus prices.